-According to the 2016 Census, in electoral area D, approximately 90% of commuters use a private automobile to get to work.
-Traveling to work by car takes an average of 24 minutes (one way).
-Those who take the bus travel an average of 1 hour and 6 minutes (one way).
-There are three local transit routes servicing electoral area D (Routes 5, 8, 9) connecting electoral area D to other parts of the South Cowichan area and Duncan.
-Routes 5, 8 and 9 connect Koksilah Village to Duncan.
-Routes 8 & 9 connect Cowichan Bay to Mill Bay, Shawnigan Lake, Cobble Hill, and Duncan in a loop and travel through Chaster Road and the farmer's market on their return trip to Duncan.
-Route 66 is a limited weekday commuter line that provides more direct service to Victoria in the mornings and back in the evenings.
-Electoral area D residents drive to one of the park and ride facilities to access this route.
-Trip frequencies are fairly low - a typical stop is serviced by a bus approximately 7 or 8 times per weekday; nonetheless, ridership on these routes rival those that are found in some of the CVRD's incorporated municipalities with the exception of Route 5 which has very low ridership.
+In electoral area A, approximately 88% of commuters used a private automobile to get to work in 2016.
+In electoral area A, travelling to work by car took an average of 32 minutes (one way) and those who took the bus travelled an average of 52 minutes (one way).

+Electoral area A has an average amount of transit service in comparison to other CVRD areas.
+Five transit routes service electoral area A (8, 9, 44, 66, 99).
+Routes 8 & 9 connect Mill Bay to Shawnigan Lake, Cobble Hill, Cowichan Bay and Duncan in a loop - with 7 trips each for a total of 15 arrivals/departures from Mill Bay Shopping Centre.
+Route 44 is a Saturday only route that provides direct service to Victoria and back, three times per day each way.
+Routes 66 and 99 are limited weekday commuter routes that provide more direct service to Victoria in the mornings and back in the evenings.
+While frequencies are fairly low-a typical stop is serviced by a bus approximately seven or eight times per weekday-ridership on these lines rival those that are found in the CVRD's incorporated municipalities (such as routes 3, 4, and 6).